healthyregions/ChivesCU/README.md

 ### Data to be added:
 - Air quality estimates (PM2.5)
 - Park spaces (via OpenStreeMap)
-- Tree cover (% of land cover)
+- Land cover
-- Total observations of plant life
+- Total observations of plant life (using ChiBotanic approach?)
-- Number of unique plant species
+- Number of unique plant species (using ChiBotanic approach?)
-- Flood susceptibility
+- Flood susceptibility using FEMA models

 ### Collaborations Plan
 Develop presentation of working prototype to local/regional teams for further development.